Skip to content

 --from-literal=tenant-id='your-entra-tenant-id'

-For web SDKs, add Envoy as a sidecar in the same Pod.
+For web SDKs or your own authentication, add Envoy as a sidecar in the same Pod.
 Create a ConfigMap from envoy.yaml and set the cluster address to 127.0.0.1 so Envoy reaches Vascular Inbox on localhost:

 bash